eshagupta8/soma-capital/README.md

 With more time, future additions to this task include:

 1. Edit options for the database
-2. Resource leveling to cap and recalculate earliest start dates based on working hours
+2. Resource leveling to cap and recalculate the earliest start dates based on working hours
 3. Multi-collaborator lists with user assignment
 4. Interactive Gantt chart for dependency visualization
-5. Step-by-step view option for critcal paths
+5. Step-by-step view option for critical paths
-6. UI enhancement: pivot away from canvas and opt for a gradient colorscheme throughout
+6. UI enhancement: pivot away from canvas and opt for a gradient color scheme throughout